Why Do I Feel Sick After Indoor Tanning?

-Just like if you spent too much time out in the sun and got too hot, if you spend too much time under hot lamps you can end up with heat stroke or heat exhaustion; meaning, you can get too hot.
-The symptoms for heat exhaustion are, in fact, headache, nausea and dizziness.
+Just like if you spend too much time out in the sun and get too hot, if you spend too much time under hot lamps, you can end up with heat stroke or heat exhaustion.
+The symptoms of heat exhaustion are, in fact, headache, nausea, and dizziness.

 Finally, you will want to consider your skin type.
-Lighter skinned people are at greater risk when it comes to being exposed to UV rays.
+Lighter-skinned people are at greater risk when it comes to being exposed to UV rays.
 Of course, they burn easier.
-The darker the skin, the less the risk.
+The darker the skin, the lower the risk.

-Medications and Medical Conditions that Make You Sensitive to Light
+Medications and Medical Conditions that Can Make You Sensitive to Light

-Certain medications will make you more sensitive to light and could make you sick when you are tanning.
-Birth control, acne medications and antihistamines all can make you sensitive to light and, if you are taking them, might be making you sick when you tan.
+Certain medications can make you more sensitive to light and could make you sick when you are tanning.
+Birth control, acne medications, and antihistamines can all make you sensitive to light and, if you are taking them, might be making you sick when you tan.

 Also, certain medical conditions make you more sensitive to light.
 One of the symptoms of Lupus is oversensitivity to light, so you might want to consider this if you have Lupus and want to use a tanning salon.
-Also, Diabetes and Herpes can make you sensitive to light.
-People with low blood sugar, too, could find themselves feeling faint if exposed to the heat of the lamps for prolonged periods.
-In addition, pregnancy can make you oversensitive to light and you don't want to get overheated when pregnant, so this is another consideration when tanning.
+Diabetes and Herpes can also make you sensitive to light.
+People with low blood sugar, too, could find themselves feeling faint if exposed to the heat of UV lamps for prolonged periods.
+In addition, pregnancy can make you oversensitive to light.
+You don't want to get overheated when pregnant, so this is another consideration when tanning.

 Of course, it is wise to check with a doctor before you use a tanning bed to take into consideration any relevant medical issues.

-Do you feel sick after using indoor tanning?
+Do you feel sick after using indoor tanning beds?

-Of course, you would be smart to talk to your doctor and discuss any medical issues that might affect how you feel when exposed to UV rays; like the medications you take that might make you hyper-sensitive to light or if you have a condition that makes you sensitive to UV rays.
+Of course, you would be smart to talk to your doctor to discuss any medical issues that might affect how you feel when exposed to UV rays.
+Medications you take might make you hyper-sensitive to light, or you could have a condition that makes you sensitive to UV rays.